Seasonal road closures in effect

 Frequently Asked Questions

 1. When is the park open?

-The park is open year-round although many facilities, concessioners and roads close for the winter season.
-The Craig Thomas Discovery and Visitor Center is open for permits and information every day except December 25.
+The park is open year-round although many facilities (including visitor centers and ranger stations), concessioners and roads close for the winter season.
 The outer highway 26/89/191 is open year-round within the park and east through Togwotee Pass to Dubois.
 The Teton Park Road is closed to vehicles from the Taggart Lake Trailhead to the Signal Mountain Lodge November 1 through April 30 or longer depending on snow conditions.
 During this period, the road is open to non-motorized recreation (skiing, snowshoeing, cycling, walking, rollerblading) depending on road conditions.
 Seasonal and other road closures and construction information can be found on the Park News page.